abijith-2002/bugflow-backend/assets/supabase.md

   - POST /auth/login
 - Inspect responses and verify signup emails from Supabase use the Site URL configured in the Supabase dashboard.

+Troubleshooting login and email confirmation:
+- If Supabase project has email confirmation disabled, login with correct credentials should return 200 and include session/access_token.
+- If you still receive a 4xx error mentioning "email not confirmed", that message originates from Supabase (check Authentication settings in the dashboard).
+The backend does not enforce confirmation checks; it forwards Supabase's error payload.
+- If you receive a 200 without a session (unexpected), the backend will return 502 "Supabase did not return a session"; verify your Supabase project configuration and keys.

 ## Notes

 - Never hardcode URLs in auth flows; use environment variables and Supabase URL configuration.